tucsonmesh/form-to-trello/README.md

 # Tucson Mesh Interest Form Submission Handler

-This repository contains a Google [AppScript](https://script.google.com) that can be registered to run whenever submission events happen on an associated Google Form.
+This repository contains a Google [Apps Script](https://script.google.com) that can be registered to run whenever submission events happen on an associated Google Form.

 Tucson Mesh uses this script to create Trello cards that can be used to keep up with who is requesting a connection to our network.
 These cards can then be tracked throughout their lifecycle from requested to surveyed to installed.